Ankermgmt/ankermake-m5-protocol/documentation/example-file-usage/example-file-prerequistes.md

 ### Linux

-1. Install the AnkerMake slicer from [their website ](https://www.ankermake.com/software) on your machine via [Wine](https://www.winehq.org/).
+1. Install the AnkerMake slicer.
 Alternatively, you can install the slicer on a officially supported operating system that you have access to (Windows or MacOS) and use the `login.json` file from that machine.
-Either way you choose, make sure you open it and login.
+Either way you choose, make sure you open the slicer and login.

    **NOTE:** The slicer app does not need to be open for the rest of these steps.